Find Affordable College Courses

 New London, CT

-Mitchell College landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree health and physical education programs.
-Located in the city of New London, Mitchell College is a private not-for-profit school with a small student population.
+Mitchell College did quite well in this year’s ranking of the most popular places for health and physical education students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the city of New London, Mitchell College is a private not-for-profit school with a fairly small student population.

 About 15% of the students majoring in phys ed at the school are women while 85% are male.